James Collip: Success of insulin

-In January 1922, after 14-year-old Leonard Thompson suffered a severe allergic reaction to an injection of insulin, Collip achieved the goal of preparing a pancreatic extract pure enough for him to recover and to use in clinical trials.
-Successful trials were soon completed and the future of insulin was assured.
+In January 1922, after 14-year-old Leonard Thompson suffered a severe allergic reaction to an injection of insulin, Collip achieved the goal of preparing a pancreatic extract pure enough for Thompson to recover and to use in clinical trials.
+Despite Collip's breakthrough, Banting was furious as he saw that "Collip's discoveries were not a cause for celebration but a new threat".
+At some point between January 17 and 24, Collip and Banting reportedly had a physical altercation in the labs, supposedly when "Collip visited Banting and Best in their lab and told them that he wasn’t going to share the latest extract formulation (which may or may not have had Macleod's blessing) and that he was contemplating leaving the research team and patenting the process on his own".
+A colleague later lampooned this incident with a "cartoon showing Banting sitting on Collip and titled 'The Discovery of Insulin.'"
+Nonetheless, successful trials were soon completed and the future of insulin was assured.
 Banting, Best and Collip subsequently shared the patent for insulin, which they sold to the University of Toronto for one dollar.

 Due to disagreements between Banting and MacLeod, there was ill will generated within the team.
 The Nobel Prize for Medicine was awarded to Banting and MacLeod in 1923.
 Feeling that Best had been overlooked in the award, Banting shared his portion with Best.
 In response, MacLeod shared his portion with Collip.
-Nonetheless, Collip is often overlooked as a co-discoverer of insulin.
+Nonetheless, Collip is often overlooked as a co-discoverer of insulin, in part due to Best's public relations campaign that downplayed Collip's crucial role.